rhinstaller/kickstart-tests/containers/runner/README.md

 * KSTESTS_REPOSITORY - kickstart-tests git repository to be used
 * KSTESTS_BRANCH - kickstart-tests git branch to be used
 * BOOT_ISO - name of the installer boot iso from `data/images` to be tested (default is "boot.iso")
-* KSTEST_EXTRA_BOOTOPTS - additional boot options applied to all tests
+* KSTEST_EXTRA_BOOTOPTS - additional boot options applied to all tests (semicolon separated)

 By default, the container runs the [run-kstest](./run-kstest) script.
 To get an interactive shell, append `bash` to the command line.